Thuynh808/Qualys-Quest-Analysis/README.md

   - **Step 4: Finalizing Scanner Setup**
     - Once the personalization is complete, verify that the scanner appears in our Qualys account with the correct LAN IP: `10.2.22.6`
-    - We'll also perform a connectivity test from the Windows VM to confirm the scanner is reachable.<br><br>
+    - We'll also perform a connectivity test from the Windows VM to confirm the scanner is reachable.
+    - In the command prompt, run:<br><br>
       ```cmd
       ipconfig
       ping 10.2.22.6
       ```
-    - **IP Addresses:**
+    - **Our IP Addresses:**
-      - Windows VM: 10.2.22.5
+      - Windows VM: `10.2.22.5`
-      - Qualys Scanner: 10.2.22.6
+      - Qualys Scanner: `10.2.22.6`

 ![Activation Verification](https://i.imgur.com/NGzwDfe.png)<br><br>
 ![Appliances Tab](https://i.imgur.com/i6KX2gx.png)<br><br>